 Runway

-An opportunity for any UND student or alumni to advance their business idea.
+An opportunity for any UND student to advance their business idea.

 Runway is powered by the Center for Innovation's (CFI) Start-up Fund and The Nistler College of Business & Public Administration.
-This is a two-phase program that combines start-up training, mentorship by dedicated staff & faculty, networking with peers and industry experts, and up to $10,000 in mini-grant funding to support UND student/alumni ventures.
-Runway is offered to any UND student or alumni during the UND academic year and in the summer.
+This is a two-phase program that combines start-up training, mentorship by dedicated staff & seasoned business owners, networking with peers and industry experts, and access to up to $10,000 in mini-grant funding to support UND student ventures.
+Runway is offered to any UND student or Alumni during the UND academic year.

 The first phase of Runway is seven weeks, focused on discovering the best market fit for your innovative idea, and answers the difficult questions innovators and entrepreneurs face.
 Students can use up to $1,000 (of their potential $10,000) to discover: